 Loops?
 Or programming your beats from single hits?

-Do you mainly use analog or digital soft-synth sources?
-Do you think analog makes a difference?
+Do you mainly use analogue or digital soft synth sources?
+Do you think analogue makes a difference?

 What are the biggest barriers that new producers face?

 I believe the pressure of “making it”, and “chart topping” nowadays has put originality on the side for most new producers.
 There are still plenty of cool stuff coming around, but the excess of access to labels, artists and information in general makes me feel like people is getting dumber and more accommodated.

 How important do you think it is to have your music mastered commercially?
 Can you do it yourself as effectively and what tools would you recommend?